2 injured after ventilation duct collapses during movie at Shaw Theatres NEX

 A senior security officer who wanted to be identified as Ms Shaarinee told CNA that a female cinemagoer sustained "minor injuries".

-Photos circulating on social media showed part of an air ventilation system that had collapsed across several rows of seats at the cinema.
+Photos by Must Share News showed part of an air ventilation system that had collapsed across several rows of seats at the cinema.

 In another photo, two men were seen assisting a woman who is lying on the carpeted floor, clutching her head.